Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 The welcome page clearly outlines the main purpose of the website.
-In the top navigation bar, there is a logo and tabs for the _Home_, _Login_ and _Register_ pages.
-There are two call-to-action buttons encouraging users to either log in or register.
-By scrolling down, users can browse all recipes in our database and search using keywords.
+In the top navigation bar, there is a logo and tabs for the _Home_, _Register_ and _Login_ pages.
+There are two prominent call-to-action buttons encouraging users to either log in or register if they do not have an account yet.
+By scrolling down, users can browse all recipes in our database and search for specific recipes using keywords.